The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Definitions

 \subsection{Envelopes of holomorphy}

-A complex manifold $M$ is \emph{Stein} if $M$ admits a proper holomorphic embedding in a finite dimensional complex Euclidean space.
-A complex manifold $M$ is a \emph{domain over} a Stein manifold $X$ if there is a local biholomorphism $M \to X$.
-An \emph{envelope of holomorphy} of a complex manifold $M$ is a Stein manifold $\hat{M}$ containing $M$ as a domain so that every holomorphic function on $M$ extends uniquely to a holomorphic function on $\hat{M}$.
-Rossi \cite{Rossi:1963} proved that if $M$ is a domain over a Stein manifold, then $M$ has a unique envelope of holomorphy up to a biholomorphism which is the identity on $M$.
+A complex manifold \(M\) is \emph{Stein} if \(M\) admits a proper holomorphic embedding in a finite dimensional complex Euclidean space.
+A connected complex manifold \(M\) is a \emph{domain over} a Stein manifold \(X\) if there is a local biholomorphism \(M \to X\).
+Take the space \(C\) of characters of the algebra of holomorphic functions on \(M\), with the weak\({}^*\) topology, and map \(M \to C\) by associating to a point the evaluation character of that point.
+Extend each holomorphic function on \(M\) to a function on \(C\) by evaluating characters.
+The \emph{envelope of holomorphy} \(\hat{M} \subset C\) of a domain \(M\) over a Stein manifold is the connected component of \(C\) containing the image of \(M\).
+Rossi \cite{Rossi:1963} proved that if \(M\) is a domain over a Stein manifold then \(\hat{M}\) has a unique structure of a Stein manifold so that the inclusion \(M \to \hat{M}\) is an open holomorphic embedding, and every holomorphic function on \(M\) is pulled back from a unique holomorphic function on \(\hat{M}\).
+For an introduction to the theory of extension and envelopes of holomorphy see \cite{Matsushima/Morimoto:1960}.